-A. Simply put, it has been proven that referrals typically are a better fit, stay longer and overall are happier.
-Why is it a best hiring practice and how do you get more of them?
+Simply put, it has been proven that referrals typically are a better fit, stay longer and overall are happier.
+Here are the top reasons companies should use referrals as a best hiring practice:

-i.
 First and foremost, they are being referred by a happy associate and the associate has skin in the game as in reputation skin to make sure the person being referred is a good fit and can do the job.

-ii.
 There is a trust transference that occurs when a known associate who is good at their job recommends someone to join the organization.

 Using referral can significantly lower the overall cost of attracting new talent.
 A fair referral program is far less expensive then recruiters, job boards and other hiring services.

 9. HOW DO YOU PRIORITIZE BETTER FIT CANDIDATES?

-i.
 Use technology.
 A technology tool that helps you in this process is crucial.
 It is extremely important to use the right technology so do your research and find something that will give you better data and speed up the process.

-ii.
 Train your hiring managers on how to identify the better fit candidates.
 It all starts there with many companies and if it takes too long, they won’t be available.

 Use an interview system that works for your hiring managers but gets the applicants in front of the hiring manager quickly.

-v.
+Be sure the hiring managers understand the process as well as the candidates.
+Effectively communicating the process for hiring helps keep the candidate engaged.
 Communicate with the candidates often and early.
 Meaningful messages to the high probability candidates keeps them engaged in the process and interested in progressing through the whole hiring process.

 10. HOW DO YOU MAKE SURE YOUR HIRING PROCESSES ENSURE THERE ISN’T RACE OR GENDER DISPARITY IN HIRING?

-i.
 Use assessments that have been statistically proven to predict performance on the job.
 In addition, the assessment should have a proven track record showing that there is no disparate impact as a result of using the assessment.

-ii.
 Evaluate the assessment publisher/creator to make sure they have the credentials to create fair and valid tests.